‘Gator, the twins and I were alone in the band section, in a group hug, as everyone left the stadium.

 “Now tell us the ‘Gatorsaurus story.
 Andy says y’all tells it best.”

 “Ya all knows Huck saved me from that there abusive juvenile work camp.
 But even he was no match fer ‘Gatorsaurus.
 I told Huck I’s never goin’ into the heart of the Everglades, but it was the only way out of that prison camp.
 No one had ever lived trying to escape through the snake and alligator infested swamp.
 We was desperate.
 Our fellow inmates were being classified retards and insane maniacs for life, jist fer not following they’s rules.
 We jumped the fence and immediately had to git through the endless swamp.
 I was so scared, Huck had to hold my hand as we made it away from the camp in the dead of night.
 Huck, he knows a ton o’ stuff about campin’ and livin’ off the land.
 We found chickens laying eggs and rice patches fer grain, and best was when he taught me to caitch stupid catfish by scooping them with my whole arm.
 Once we got the lean-to built, we decided to take a swim where the swamp was clear.
 We were havin’ a good ol’ time splashin’ and dunkin’ each other.
 I’d plum fergot ‘bouts my fears of alligators and such.
 I was not paying no attention.
-Suddenly Huck’s eyes got real big and he grabbed me and pulled my away from the biggest ‘gator ya ever seen.
+Suddenly Huck’s eyes got real big.
+He grabbed me and pulled my away from the biggest ‘gator ya ever seen.
 He yelled ‘Gator.’
-I jumped on his back and we high-tailed it to the island where we was camped.
+I jumped on his back.
+We high-tailed it to the island where we was camped.
 After we was safe on land, I went over the water’s edge and made fun o’ that ol’ humongous ‘gator.
 Bang.
 He was coming right out o’ that water.
 His feet going a hundred miles an hour, right for me.
 His jaws was snapping.
 There must’ve been a hundred teeth, just ready ta snap me in two and et me whole.
 He was that big.
 His breath was foul and stinky.
-His green scales were all rotted and green slime oozed off its back.
+His green scales were all rotted.
+Green slime oozed off its back.
 His tail was whippin’ back ‘n forth.
 The worst was his eyes, never stopped starin’ right at me.
-When he sprayed water out his long nose, I thought it was smoke.
+When he sprayed water out his long nose, I swore it was smoke.
 Huck ran under a tree and pushed me up into the branches.
-He couldn’t climb over me and I was too scared to move, while ‘Gatorsaurous was charging right fer Huck.
+He couldn’t climb over me and I was too scared to move.
+‘Gatorsaurous was charging right fer Huck.
 Jist at the last-minute, Huck jumped on the ‘gator’s head and bounced into the tree, right over me.
 ‘Gatorsaurous looked ‘round, seeing me stuck halfway safe up the tree and charged ta git me.
 ‘Course Huck was ready.
 He hit ol’ ‘Gatorsaurus on the nose with a stick.
 He knows ‘gators hate that.
 Huck reached down and pulled me ta safety.
-It took more’n four hours fer that dumb ol’ ‘gator to ferget eatin’ us.
+It took more’n four hours fer that dumb ol’ ‘gator to ferget etin’ us.
 He finally wandered off.
 He never came back.
 I thought at first he was scared o’ ol’ Huck.
 But then I found out ‘gators got big noses fer smellin.’
-An’ ol Huck he smelled so bad, that ol ‘gator ’bout lost his lunch.”
+An’ ol Huck he be smellin’ so bad, that ol ‘gator ’bout lost his lunch.”

 I must love abuse, ‘cause everyone was piling on.
 Even in church, we kept breaking out in giggles.
 They made the twins and me stand in the back of the choir.